HL7/davinci-dtr/src/pagecontent/specification__behaviors__execution_of_CQL.md

 ### Retrieval of patient FHIR resources to supply to CQL execution engine
-The execution engine determines which FHIR resources to retrieve by analyzing the CQL.
+The application's execution engine determines which FHIR resources to retrieve by analyzing the Clinical Quality Language (CQL).
 The SMART on FHIR application SHALL be provided with a token that allows it to access relevant information for the patient in question.
 Depending on user permissions the app may not have all data.
 The app dev should consider the possibility that access to some data may be restricted or prohibited(and access restrictions my happen silently (i.e. indistinguishable absent data).
-The CQL execution engine SHOULD attempt to constrain queries as much as possible to reduce data transfer, however it MAY retrieve more data than is necessary (for example, if the CQL logic filters for medications meeting certain conditions, it is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).
+The app's CQL execution engine SHOULD attempt to constrain queries as much as possible to reduce data transfer, however it MAY retrieve more data than is necessary (for example, if the CQL logic filters for medications meeting certain conditions, it is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).

 As discussed in the Execution Results section below, it's possible not every CQL statement will be executed (for example if some questions are only relevant given certain answers to prior questions).
 In order to reduce data transfers and increase overall speed, data MAY be fetched as needed.
-However, the execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).
+However, the application's execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).

-The execution engine determines which FHIR resources to retrieve by analyzing the CQL.
+The app's execution engine determines which FHIR resources to retrieve by analyzing the CQL.
 The SMART on FHIR application SHALL be provided with a token that allows it to access relevant information for the patient in question.
 Depending on user permissions the app may not have all data.
 The app dev should consider the possibility that access to some data may be restricted or prohibited(and access restrictions my happen silently (i.e. indistinguishable absent data).

 ### Engine Execution